clussificate/OM-Researches-Analysis/README.md

-# OM Research articles Analysis
+# OM Research Articles Analysis
 We analyzed the research trends for OM reseach articles in five top journals (MS, MSOM, OR, JOM, POM) from 1997 to 2018.

 cite as: